Culture Shock in Taiwan

 Public bathrooms in Taiwan

 Many new arrivals from the West have never used a squat toilet, which are common in Taiwan.
 While many public spaces have both squat and Western-style toilets available, many only have squat toilets.
 Bathroom stalls with a disabled sign are also rare.
 Toilet paper may not be free at public bathrooms but can be purchased from a vending machine.
-Paper is not flushed but must be placed in the provided bin.
+Paper isn't flushed but must be placed in the provided bin.

 Traffic in Taiwan